Alejandro Vilca

 Alejandro Ariel Vilca (born 5 July 1976) is an Argentine activist, garbage worker, trade unionist and politician, active in the Socialist Workers' Party (PTS).
-A member of the indigenous Qulla people, Vilca was elected to the provincial legislature of Jujuy Province in 2017 on the Workers' Left Front (FIT) list, which won 18% of the vote.
+A member of the Indigenous Qulla people, Vilca was elected to the provincial legislature of Jujuy Province in 2017 on the Workers' Left Front (FIT) list, which won 18% of the vote.
 In 2021, he was elected to the National Chamber of Deputies.

 Early life

-Vilca was born on 5 July 1976 in San Salvador de Jujuy, capital of Jujuy Province.
+Vilca was born on 5 July 1976 in San Salvador de Jujuy, the capital of Jujuy Province.
 His family belongs to the Qulla people, one of the many indigenous peoples who inhabit the Argentine Northwest.
 Alongside his four siblings, he was raised by a single mother who worked as a domestic maid and janitor at the city's private hospital.
 Vilca grew up in the San Isidro neighbourhood.
 Upon finishing high school, he moved to San Juan to study architecture at the National University of San Juan (UNSJ); he worked odd jobs as a mason, a waiter, and an ice cream vendor to sustain himself while he studied.
 In the UNSJ he joined En Clave Roja, the Socialist Workers' Party (PTS) student wing which was then in opposition to the education reform of president Carlos Menem.